-If you’ve spent at least one summer (or even just a sunny weekend) in Ghent you’ll know that the Gentenaars love nothing more than a drink on a terrace.
+If you’ve spent at least one summer (or even just a sunny weekend) in Ghent you’ll know that the Gentenaars love nothing more than a drink at one of the best terrace bars in Ghent.
 Terrasseizoen is something of a sport here, and isn’t complete without a plate of kaasblokjes (cheese cubes), local Tierenteyn mustard and celery salt on the side.
-Researching the 10 best places to catch some rays, people watch and cool down with a pintje was a tough job, but someone had to do it.
+Researching the 10 best terrace bars in Ghent to catch some rays, people watch and cool down with a pintje was a tough job, but someone had to do it.
 Here are the results, organised in one big bar crawl loop:

 Let’s start at the beach.
 Why not.
-Every summer from the end of June through till the start of September, Zebrabeach brings sand, deckchairs and general seaside cheer to an outdoor courtyard area with paddling pool on Zebrastraat.
+Every summer (although sadly not taking place in 2020) from the end of June through till the start of September, Zebrabeach brings sand, deckchairs and general seaside cheer to an outdoor courtyard area with paddling pool on Zebrastraat.
 They also show international films on a big screen after dark.

-http://zebrabeach.be/, Zebrastraat 32/001.
-21 June – 1 Sept in 2019.
+Zebrastraat 32/001.
+Not open in 2020.
 Some days they close for private events so check before you reach for your beach towel.

 From beach to boat.
 De Planck is the boat bar opposite the Kinepolis cinema.
 Come summer everyone wants to be on top deck.
 From here you can watch the boats go by as they make their way into town.
 The 200 beers on the menu (including one specially brewed for the boat) should help you while away a summer evening or two.